Kintaro/Kintaro.github.io/_posts/2014-11-23-window-manager-in-rust-01.md

 Then we just get the default screen and retrieve its root window, i.e. the top parent window spanning the whole screen.

+## Putting it together

+We now have a barely functional window system and an empty main function.
+Let's put 'em together!
+We go to *src/windowmanager.rs* and add this to the main function:

+{% highlight rust %}
+let window_system = WindowSystem::new();

+while true {}
+{% endhighlight %}

+And don't forget to add the module:

+{% highlight rust %}
+use window_system::WindowSystem;

+mod window_system;
+{% endhighlight %}

 ## Testing

 Wow, we created a window manager that can literally do nothing but open a display.
 Yay us.
 Still, we might want to test if everything is fine so far.
 But how do we test it?
 Like this:

 {% highlight bash %}
+cargo build
 Xephyr :1 &
 DISPLAY=:1 ./target/windowmanager &
 {% endhighlight %}